Tips for a healthier holiday

 The last thing you want is to injure yourself before you leave so don’t over pack your bags.
 You shouldn’t have to struggle to lift them.
 Bend your legs and keep your back straight when loading the car or picking bags off luggage carousels.

 Take a stroll in the terminal prior to flying and while on board, relax your muscles with gentle stretches and walk up and down the aisle where you can.
 If you can’t leave your seat, keep your circulation going by repeatedly lifting your heels off the floor and lifting your knees.
 You can also place your heels on the floor and roll your feet around, drawing imaginary circles with your toes.

 Limit screen time

-It’s all too easy to pack your Blackberry or work phone and ‘check in’ – don’t.
+It’s all too easy to pack your work phone and ‘check in’ – don’t.
 Holidays are a time for relaxation and to connect with family.
 As long as you’ve set up an ‘out of office’ you’re safe to unwind.
 Attaching yourself to a screen also has other negative effects.
 It can be tempting to catch up on a bunch of back-to-back movies while on a long flight but you need to allow the nervous system and your adrenal glands to slow down.
 Minimise the effects of jet lag and optimise your energy levels for when you reach your destination.

 While you're there

 If you’ve travelled a long way, don’t over plan the first few days of your holiday.
 Take it easy.
 Enjoy a chance to power nap, it can ease the effects of jet lag.